-SPACING EFFECT AND MNEMONIC STRATEGIES: A THEORY-BASED APPROACH TO E-LEARNING Rehana Mubarak, LearnLift, Klaus, Austria Daniela C. Smith, LearnLift, Klaus, Austria INTRODUCTION Substantial research has been conducted in the field of memorization and learning.
-However, there are only few attempts to create a synthesis of theory and practice.
-As of yet, very few learning tools incorporate scientifically validated principles to create a highly productive and individualized learning environment.
-Here, we briefly introduce pertinent research findings in the field of memory and learning, such as the role of the spacing effect and mnemonic strategies, to improve knowledge retention and recall.
+What is truly remarkable, however, is that despite the soundness of the discovered phenomena, practical applications of these findings are still rare.
+Only recent research has attempted to create a synthesis of theory and practice, and to formulate a set of guidelines that can directly be applied by students (for example, Pashler et al, 2007).
+However, as of yet, there are very few learning tools which incorporate scientifically validated principles to create a highly productive and individualized learning environment.

+In this paper, we briefly introduce pertinent research findings in the field of memory and learning, such as the role of the spacing effect and mnemonic strategies, to improve knowledge retention and recall.
 Finally, we introduce MemoryLifter, a free educational software that combines these various elements to greatly enhance learning efficiency.